LIHEAP energy bill assistance and free weatherization in Pennsylvania.

 The first step of the process is an on site energy audit that will be conducted.
 A diagnostic air flow testing process will also occur.
 Highly trained and certified contractors will assess the condition of your home, and they will also identify the most cost-effective energy conservation measures to be installed.

 Some of the weatherization services available to income-eligible households include window repair or replacement, weather stripping and caulking, heater inspection and service, and extra attic insulation.
 Some more complicated improvements and updates can be made as well.
 These include minor home repairs, including addressing health or and safety deficiencies.
 Other updates include heating system modification or replacement to increase the efficiency of their heating system.

 Applying for LIHEAP grants or free weatherization in Pennsylvania

-Applications for both LIHEAP and weatherization will be available at your local county assistance offices, utility companies and community action agencies in Pennsylvania.
+Applications for both LIHEAP grants and weatherization in PA will be available at your local county assistance offices, utility companies and community action agencies in Pennsylvania.
 Also try contacting an Area Agencies on Aging office in your area.
 Or call 1-866-857-7095 for more information.

 Related Content From Needhelppayingbills.com